June 14, 2018

 Water plays a fundamental role in the life of all peoples, and its protection and conservation is especially relevant in Hawai‘i.
 The works in this exhibition may offer creative ways to think about how we interact with this essential liquid.

-On view are photographs and video works by Debra Bloomfield, Suda House, Kapulani Landgraf, Tracy Moffatt, Kenda North and Bruna Stude.
-Paintings and drawings include works by Jennifer Bartlett, Carol Bennett and Pat Steir.
-Prints by Vija Celmins, Louisa Chase, April Gornik, Agnes Martin, Ann McCoy, Judy Pfaff, Kiki Smith and Maggie Taylor; and ceramic, wood, metal, and mixed media work by Jill Bonovitz, Diane Chen KW, Melinda Fawver, Komelia Hongja Okim, Susan Rothenberg, Meridel Rubenstein and Toshiko Takaezu.
+On view are photographs and video works by Linda Connor, Suda House, Kapulani Landgraf, Dana Teruya Len, Tracy Moffatt, Kenda North, Eve Sonneman, Bruna Stude, and Janica Yoder.
+Paintings, drawings, and prints include works by Jennifer Bartlett, Carol Bennett, April Gornik, Georgia O'Keeffe, Mari Sakamoto, and Pat Steir; and ceramic, wood, metal, and mixed media work by Jill Bonovitz, Diane Chen KW, Melinda Fawver, Komelia Hongja Okim, Susan Rothenberg, and Toshiko Takaezu.